 For massive terrain, where you basically need a bucket of this stuff, you are going to want to grab

 - Cheap craft paint – Other pigments will do, try them out.
-Stick to acrylic, or water based though.
+Stick to acrylic, or water-based though.
 I would hesitate to use paints that are, say, intended for painting your garage door, but you do you.
 You’re going to need black at minimum, then I would suggest white and primary colours.

 - Tap water – Unless you need to store your wash for a long time or have tiny, tiny details, you will likely be 100% fine using tap water for your bulk washes.
 If you use the multi-surface polish, you might not even need to add water.
 Try it and see.

-2. DIY Nuln Oil/Agrax Earthshade/Faux Contrast Paint
+2. Higher Quality DIY Nuln Oil/Agrax Earthshade/DIY Contrast Paint Recipe

 The great thing about making your own using proper art supplies is you can maintain a high standard, but have exactly what your project needs.
 Plus, you don’t need to shop around for every variation of every colour imaginable – you can keep your paint collection just to the exotic paints, or the options you need the most.